rhaksar/simulators/README.md

 # simulators

 A common repository for simulators for processes modeled by graph-based Markov models and related utilities to support various research projects.

+Current projects using this repository:
+- [ddrl-firefighting](github.com/rhaksar/ddrl-firefighting): Deep reinforcement learning approach for coordinating a team of autonomous aerial vehicles to fight a forest wildfire.
+- [control-large-GMDPs](github.com/rhaksar/control-large-GMDPs): Approximate dynamic programming approach for computing constrained policies to fight a forest wildfire and to limit the outbreak of a virus.
+- [control-percolation](github.com/rhaksar/control-percolation): Percolation-based approach for computing constrained policies to fight a forest wildfire.

 ## Installation